aws-samples/aws-media-services-simple-live-workflow/5-MediaTailor/README.md

 # AWS Elemental MediaTailor
 This lab will take you through setting up MediaTailor using other AWS Elemental products like MediaLive and MediaPackage.
-Once you've completed that, the lab also provides steps on how to integrate MediaTailor with AWS CloudFront.
+Once you've completed that, the lab also provides steps on how to integrate MediaTailor with Amazon CloudFront.

 ![alt](EMTDiagram.png)